PierreGode/Linux-Active-Directory-join-script/README.md

 Usage of the script: sudo sh ADconnection.sh

-This is a script for Active Directory join with realmd. and is a result of a lot of small upgrades according as needs emerged.
+This is a script for Active Directory join with realmd. and is a result of a lot of small upgrades according as needs has emerged.

 Complete steps